yvetteekon/survival-on-the-titanic/README.md

 ### "Best" Model
 The model with highest predictive accuracy (0.81) on the Kaggle leaderboard was the Conditional Inference Tree Model

-### Imbalanced Data
-Applied SMOTE to data set to deal with imbalanced classes in the data set but it didn't improve my models predictive accuracy significantly.

-Decision Tree Models work quite well with imbalanced data sets

 ### Credit
 http://trevorstephens.com/kaggle-titanic-tutorial/getting-started-with-r/